Menkalinan - β Aurigae (beta Aurigae)

 Menkalinan, also designated as β Aurigae (beta Aurigae), is a variable and multiple sub-giant star in the constellation of Auriga.

 Menkalinan visual magnitude is 1.9, making it the 40th brightest star in the sky.
-Thanks to its high brightness, Menkalinan is clearly visible when observed from locations with dark skyes, and should be also quite easily visible from light polluted areas.
+Thanks to its high brightness, Menkalinan is clearly visible when observed from locations with dark skies, and should be also quite easily visible from light polluted areas.

 Celestial coordinates and finder chart of Menkalinan